 CAA's powers under Competition Act and Enterprise Act for airports and air traffic services

-The CAA also has powers to enforce the equivalent provisions relating to competition in the Treaty on the Functioning of the European Union (Articles 101 and 102 respectively) where the relevant behaviour may affect trade between Member States.
+We also have powers to enforce the equivalent provisions relating to competition in the Treaty on the Functioning of the European Union (Articles 101 and 102 respectively) where the relevant behaviour may affect trade between Member States.

-If you are submitting a complaint to the CAA about conduct that you consider may be prohibited under the Competition Act, the CAA suggests you contact it either by e-mail at email@example.com or telephone 020 7453 6225.
-The information that the CAA would require in a written reasoned complaint is in the following document.
+If you are submitting a complaint to us about conduct that you consider may be prohibited under the Competition Act, we suggest you contact us either by e-mail at email@example.com or telephone 020 7453 6225.

 The CAA can also investigate complaints about the conduct of airports under some other pieces of legislation.
-Links to the relevant pages on the CAA's website on these pieces of legislation are below:
+Links to the relevant pages on our website on these pieces of legislation are below: